ob-d/TRUE.Name.Of.God/T.md

         THEY ride together as a horse with . it because . knows before AND
         0 sees .
 THERE AND knows where to go
-        THIS is why FOR adopting to english we GET our .
-LOGIC back AND DEFINE english word to it.
+        THIS is why FOR adopting to English we GET our .
+LOGIC back AND DEFINE
+        English word to it.
         It helps FOR readability WHEN use:
         uppercase SAME as FOR S
         I A M O U -U C E D